kartikarora/kartikarora.me/_posts/2015-12-15-Android Nanodegree.md

 The Nanodegree course is amazing.
 The course includes projects on following

 - Android App Development Fundamentals
-- Productionisation and Publishing of Android Apps
+- Productionise and Publish Android Apps
 - Using [Google Play Services](https://developers.google.com/android/guides/overview) in Android Apps
 - Android App Automation using [Gradle](http://en.wikipedia.org/wiki/Gradle)
 - Android UI/UX design with focus on [Material Design](https://www.google.com/design)
-- Android [Ubiqiutous Computing](https://en.wikipedia.org/wiki/Ubiquitous_computing) on platforms like Android Wear, Android TV and Android Auto
+- Android [Ubiquitous Computing](https://en.wikipedia.org/wiki/Ubiquitous_computing) on platforms like Android Wear, Android TV and Android Auto

 Apart from this, there are some optional projects included in the Nanodegree which aim at helping you build your Resume, LinkedIn Profile, GitHub Profile and an Android Dry Run Interview that simulates an in-person interview.